-Gareth Bromell, a global talent in hair who has worked with the biggest names in fashion and entertainment, has just opened a salon in Dublin.
-Until we can visit him, here are his top tips on how to take care of your hair and its health while stuck at home
+Gareth Bromell, a global talent in hair who has worked with the biggest names in fashion and entertainment, has opened a salon in Dublin.
+Here are his top tips on how to take care of your hair and its health while stuck at home.

 Taylor Swift with a shag haircut by Gareth Bromell that made headlines globally

 How to get healthier hair at home, according to Gareth Bromell

 Add a treatment to your routine

 I love a good mask, they’re nourishing for all hair types.
 Leave it for 20 mins or sleep with it in for beautifully deep conditioned hair.
 I suggest Shu Uemura Essence Absolue Oil-Infused Treatment.